 Best Restaurants at Universal Orlando City Walk

 Universal Orlando Resort is an incredible vacation destination.
-Not only do guests experience thrilling rides and magical adventures inside the theme park, but there is a world outside the parks that demands attention too!
+Not only do guests experience thrilling rides and magical adventures inside the theme park, but a world outside the parks also demands attention!

 Of course, I’m referring to the incredible Universal City Walk.
 Shopping, entertainment, and dining all converge in this amazing outdoor space.
 Best of all, no theme park ticket is required!
 One of my favorite things to do at City Walk is eat!
 With over 26 different restaurants to choose from, how can you possibly make a sound decision?
 Don’t worry, I can help with that!

 The first restaurant recommendation goes out to all the carb lovers out there.
 Two words: handmade. pasta.
 Yes, you read that right.
 They make their pasta in-house daily!

 Fellow travel writer, Michelle P., says, “They do everything from scratch there, and it’s amazing to watch them put the dishes together through the semi-open kitchen.
 Their service is fantastic, and they also do a great job working with allergies.
 I didn’t even mention the food yet, did I?
 The fresh pasta had amazing flavor and texture.
 It really ruins you for other Italian restaurants.”